Snug Harbor: Iron fence and gatehouses

 An iron fence, built in the Greek Revival style, surrounds the property.
 The fence, dating from 1842, is variously attributed to William Alexander or Frederick Diaper.
 Several gates flanked by granite posts are embedded in the fence.
 The grounds are accessed by numerous gatehouses that date to 1851–1875 and are designed in the Italianate, Second Empire, and Romanesque styles.
 There are five gates: two for vehicles and three for pedestrians only.
 The vehicular gates are the west gate on Snug Harbor Road and the east gate on Tysen Street.
 The others are the north gate on Richmond Terrace, the south gate on Henderson Avenue, and the Kissel gate on Kissel Avenue at the far western end of the property.

 The main vehicular entrance is the western gatehouse, which dates from 1880.
-The north gatehouse on Richmond Terrace, build in 1874, is a designated city landmark.
+The north gatehouse on Richmond Terrace, built in 1874, is a designated city landmark.
 Located in front of building C and set back from the fence, it is trapezoidal with a high central archway, flanked by guard rooms with rectangular windows.
 The quoins surrounding the archway and window openings are made of leftover marble and sandstone from the original structures.
 The top of the northern gatehouse has brick corbels supporting a cornice, along with a square cupola.
-A path leads through the northern gatehouse to a marble monument memorializing Robert Randall.
+A path leads through the northern gatehouse to a marble monument to Robert Randall.